Hellodan1/Hellodan1/README.md

 Hi, I'm hellodan.
-I am a beginner programmer interesting in learning more about computer science

-Next year Im beginning a five year Computer Science program at the University of Guelph :)
+I am a beginner programmer interested in learning more about computer science.
+I am currently in an undergraduate computer science program at the University of Guelph.

 <!--
 **Hellodan1/Hellodan1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.